isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

+- Addressed an error in recursive clients stats reporting.
+  There were occasions when an incoming query could trigger a prefetch for
+  some eligible rrset, and if the prefetch code were executed before recursion,
+  no increment in recursive clients stats would take place.
+Conversely,
+  when processing the answers, if the recursion code were executed before the
+  prefetch, the same counter would be decremented without a matching increment.
+  [GL #1719]

 - The introduction of KASP support broke whether the second field
   of sig-validity-interval was treated as days or hours.
 (Thanks to
   Tony Finch.)
 [GL !3735]